 It looks like there's quite a bit of consensus among local staging experts about the best colors to use to appeal to today's buyers.
 Interestingly, they mentioned a lot less use of blues than the Zillow study suggested, and a lot more use of grays and "greiges."

-Which just goes to show that paint color preferences are local.
+Which just goes to show that paint color preferences are local, just like real estate.

 Among our panel, Revere Pewter is the most popular wall color and it works in almost any situation.
 Other warm grays mentioned include Wish, Pale Oak and Edgecomb Gray.